Local Sol Terms & Conditions of Service

 MCE may transfer your account to PG&E upon 14 calendar days’ written notice to you if you fail to pay any portion of the MCE charges on your bill.
 If your service is transferred you will be required to pay the termination fee described above.

-Based in San Rafael, MCE is governed by a Board of Directors including representatives from the Counties of Marin and Napa, and the Cities of Benicia, El Cerrito, Lafayette, Richmond, San Pablo, and Walnut Creek.
+Based in San Rafael, MCE is governed by a Board of Directors representing Marin County and all of the cities and towns within it, Napa County and all of the cities and towns within it, the Cities of Benicia, Concord, Danville, El Cerrito, Lafayette, Martinez, Moraga, Oakley, Pinole, Pittsburg, Richmond, San Pablo, San Ramon, Walnut Creek, and unincorporated Contra Costa County.